Matthew-Liberty/java-project/README.md

 # java-project
 Update to see AWS CodeBuild builds automatically!
+Testing it again!